Top Tips and Timeline for Jogging or Running after Breast Surgery – Taking Your New Breast Implants for a run

 How tight should my post-surgery bra be?

-- The compression bras should be comfortable yet should be exerting enough pressure to support your breasts and implants in position.
+The compression bras should be comfortable yet should be exerting enough pressure to support your breasts and implants in position.
 It should not be too tight.
-Wearing too-tight compression garments can cause more harm than good as it can jeopardize blood supply to your breasts, thus interfering with your recovery process following the surgery.
+Wearing tight compression garments can cause more harm than good as it can affect the blood supply to your breasts, thus interfering with your recovery process following the surgery.

 What happens if you exercise too soon after surgery?

-- Exercising right after surgery can worsen the side effects meaning excessive and prolonged pain, discomfort, bruising, and swelling.
+Exercising right after surgery can worsen the side effects which means excessive and prolonged pain, discomfort, bruising, and swelling.

 Summary

 How you take care of yourself at home is as important as your surgeon’s performance on your breast surgery.
-The way you care for your new implants reflects on the durability of your breast implants and their extended results.
+The way you care for your new implants can affect the final results of the procedure.

 Next Steps